bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  A: Closure is when a function is nested inside of another function and inherits variables and values from the parent function.
 2. Study the following code, then answer the questions below.

 ```js